 Is financial assistance offered to girls who cannot pay the full amount?
 Fee waivers are available for the Materials and Registration fee for girls who qualify for free or reduced lunch at their school or in their district.
 Please contact Terry at email@example.com if you have any questions.

 Do the older girls mentor the younger or newer GoS girls?
 Yes.
-The experienced girls often mentor the new girls and the junior members (8th grade girls).
+The experienced girls often mentor the new girls and the junior members on the FTC teams.

 How are the girls chosen to be a part of GoS?
 Girls apply to join the team by completing an application during the summer.
+Girls are accepted according to the number of positions open.
 Sign up here to receive the newsletter and join the mailing list to receive an application for any of our opportunities.

 What other opportunities will the GoS be exposed to from being involved with GoS?
 Girls will receive opportunities to travel to conferences and outreach events to make presentations and/or do robot demos locally and regionally.
 They will also have opportunities to mentor younger children on the GoS FLL and FLL Jr. teams or at our summer camps.

-I am a parent who is not an electrical or mechanical engineer or a programmer, but I want to get involved how can I do that?
+I am a parent who wants to get involved – how can I do that?

-- Finally, join us at a meeting.
+- Finally, join us at a meeting to see what it’s like.
 The meeting schedule is available on the calendar here.

 - We always need help making buttons and bandanas for the team, too.
 No experience is needed.

 What is your limit on the amount of girls accepted into the organization each year?
-In general the limit is about 50 high school girls for the FRC team and 15 8th grade girls for the junior member FTC team.
+In general the limit is about 50 high school girls for the FRC team and about 15 8th/9th grade girls for the junior member FTC teams.